tamere-allo-peter/tamere-allo-peter/README.md

   stream and publish several thousand hours for two french universities.

-* Camtrol (not available for now) : multi-cameras PTZ controler and video mixing desk.
+* Camtrol (not available for now) : multi-cameras PTZ controlller and video mixing desk.
 I had the immense chance to install it, coupled with Boxtream, at the [Parliament of the Republic of Vanuatu](https://parliament.gov.vu/) where it was used for a number of years to live stream Parliament's